touunix/integrated_circuit_management/README.md

 Example with using `Postman` software.

-1. Login with a indentifier and password.
+1. Login with an identifier and password.

 ### AMD user

-- Enter the URL in the proper box, choose **POST** method:
+- Enter the URL in the proper box, and choose **POST** method:

 ```
 http://localhost:1337/api/auth/local